developerHastings/sqlite3/README.md

 Apply a scaling and rotation transformation to a set of 2D points; visualize with Matplotlib.

 Experiment with changing the transformation matrix to see effects (try reflection, shearing, etc.).

+# Wednesday 30th July Exercise
+Create several matrices—check and interpret their rank.

+Calculate and interpret eigenvalues/eigenvectors for simple 2x2 matrices.

+Visualize how a matrix transformation stretches along eigenvector directions.